junxit/us-congress-bills-112/metadata.md

 - 2012-08-02 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-08-02 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 555). (text: CR 8/2/2012 H5599)
 - 2012-08-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 555).(text: CR 8/2/2012 H5599)
+- 2012-09-10 — Received in the Senate and referred to the Committee on Foreign Relations.